How to Entertain the Kids This School Holidays for Free (or Super Cheap)

 Bike riding is a great way to get fit, get somewhere quicker and have fun.

-You could add in a picnic or treat somewhere along the way too.
+You could include a picnic or treat somewhere along the way.

 5. Build Forts